Chief Ministers and Governor List 2025 – Roles & GK Insights

 List of Chief Ministers and Governors (2025) – Union Territories

-Out of the eight Union Territories in India, three are administered by Administrators, while the remaining five are governed by Lieutenant Governors.
+Three of the eight Union Territories in India are administered by Administrators, while Lieutenant Governors govern the remaining five.
 Below is an updated list of the current Chief Ministers and Governors of the Union Territories in 2025.

 Union TerritoryChief MinisterGovernor/Administrator